alu99/social-media-trend-graphs/README.md

 # social-media-trend-graphs
-Counts keywords mentioned on various social media sites and graphs them over time.
+Counts keywords mentioned on various social media sites and graphs them as a function of time.
 React, Webpack, Flask.

 ### Technical Info
 * Front-end hosted by webpack dev server on `localhost:8080`